 \section{Partition Swapping Algorithm}

-Given a tuple of skew-partitions $\bg = (\beta^{(1)}/\gamma^{(1)},\beta^{(2)}/\gamma^{(2)})$, in this section we will construct an algorithm which defines a bijection between path configuration in the vertex model with boundary conditions $\bg$ and path configurations in the vertex model with boundary conditions $(\bg)_{swap} = (\beta^{(2)}/\gamma^{(2)},\beta^{(1)}/\gamma^{(1)})$.
-We will do this by defining a procedure which starts with a configuration with boundary condition $\bg$, selects certain segments of paths in this configuration, then swaps the colors of the selected path segments resulting in a configuration with boundary conditions $(\bg)_{swap}$.
+In this section we will construct an algorithm which defines a bijection between path configurations with boundary condition given by $\bg = (\beta^{(1)}/\gamma^{(1)},\beta^{(2)}/\gamma^{(2)})$ to path configurations with boundary condition $(\bg)_{swap} = (\beta^{(2)}/\gamma^{(2)},\beta^{(1)}/\gamma^{(1)})$.
+To do this, we define a procedure which starts with a configuration with boundary condition $\bg$, selects certain path segments in this configuration, then swaps the colors of the selected path segments, resulting in a configuration with boundary condition $(\bg)_{swap}$.

-We say that we are traveling {\em forward} if while following a path we are travelling upward or to the right, otherwise we say that we are traveling {\em backward}.
-Our procedure is as follows: we choose a singleton red path (resp. blue path) at the top boundary (resp. bottom boundary).
-We follow the red (resp. blue) path traveling backward (resp. forward) until we hit a face containing a path of the other color.
-We then switch to the new segment of path according to the rules:
+Suppose we are given a path configuration and we select some point along one of the paths and start following that path's trajectory.
+We say that we are traveling {\em forward} if while following a path we are traveling upward or to the right, otherwise we say that we are traveling {\em backward}.

+Our basic procedure is as follows: \begin{enumerate} \item Choose a singleton red path on the top boundary or a singleton blue path on the bottom boundary. \item Follow a segment of the red (resp. blue) path traveling backward (resp. forward) until we hit a face containing a path of the other color. \item Switch to following this new segment of path according to the following rules:

-that is, for example, if we enter the face on a red path from the top we exit the face on a blue path traveling right.
-We then repeat this process on the new segment of path.
-We will show (Lemma \ref{lem:end}) that this procedure ends at the boundary after a finite number of steps.
+that is, for example, if we enter the face following a red path segment from the top we exit the face following a blue path segment traveling right. \item We then repeat this process on the new segment of path.
+Continue repeating until the path segment we are following ends on the boundary. \end{enumerate} We will show in Lemma \ref{lem:end} that this is well-defined and the procedure ends on the boundary after a finite number of steps.
 For example, consider a configuration with boundary condition given by $\bg= ((8,7,6),(4,3,2)/(2,0,0))$.
 Using this procedure we have

 where the path segments we follow after starting at the top-left red path are given in bold on the right.
-Note the rules (\ref{eq:rules}) imply we alternate traveling backward and forward, and that we also alternate colors (which in turn implies that the rules presented above are sufficient to describe all situation that can arise using this procedure).
+Note that the rules given in (\ref{eq:rules}) imply that we alternate traveling backward and forward and that we also alternate colors.
+One can check that this implies the rules presented in (\ref{eq:rules}) are sufficient to describe all situations that can arise using this procedure.